ElixirTeSS/TeSS/CONTRIBUTING.md

 ### Open a Pull Request

 Make sure that your feature branch is pushed to your fork of TeSS on GitHub and from it select your feature branch.
 Click the 'Pull Request' button and fill out the form.
-Make sure to include:
+In the comment, make sure to include:
 - A brief summary of what changes were made.
-- Why the changes were made, with links to any issues.
+- Why the changes were made, with links to any relevant issues or discussions.
 - If appropriate, screenshots of the changes, or instructions on how the changes can be tried out.
-- The branch of TeSS where you want the changes to be merged back into.

-If your contribution is a work-in-progress, flag the pull request as being a "Draft".
+Also be sure to select the branch of TeSS where you want the changes to be merged back into, and if your contribution is a work-in-progress, flag the pull request as being a "Draft" (Click the arrow next to the "Create Pull Request" button).

 Your pull request should trigger a build that can be monitored on our [actions](https://github.com/ElixirTeSS/TeSS/actions) page.
 The core TeSS development team will also be notified, and a member of the team will review your Pull Request in a timely manner.